palantir/atlasdb/docs/source/overview/getting_started.rst

     AtlasDbServiceServer server src/dist/atlasdb_standalone.yml

-This is Dropwizard service that runs all the needed parts and doesn't force you to use the Java client to get the benefits of AtlasDB.
+This is a Dropwizard service that runs all the needed parts and doesn't force you to use the Java client to get the benefits of AtlasDB.
 See the :ref:`atlasdb-service-api` for more details.